Sink

-A sink (also known as basin in the UK) is a bowl-shaped plumbing fixture for washing hands, dishwashing, and other purposes.
+A sink (also known as basin or washbin in the UK) is a bowl-shaped plumbing fixture for washing hands, dishwashing, and other purposes.
 Sinks have a tap (faucet) that supplies hot and cold water and may include a spray feature to be used for faster rinsing.
 They also include a drain to remove used water; this drain may itself include a strainer and/or shut-off device and an overflow-prevention device.
 Sinks may also have an integrated soap dispenser.
 Many sinks, especially in kitchens, are installed adjacent to or inside a counter.

 History

 The washstand was a bathroom sink made in the United States in the late 18th century.
 The washstands were small tables on which were placed a pitcher and a deep bowl, following the English tradition.
 Sometimes the table had a hole where the large bowl rested, which led to the making of dry sinks.
 From about 1820 to 1900, the dry sink evolved by the addition of a wooden cabinet with a trough built on the top, lined with zinc or lead.